HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Died] https://github.com/rustless/rustless - REST-like API micro-framework for Rust.
 Works with Iron.
 [2019-10-23][Active] https://github.com/flosse/rust-web-framework-comparison - A comparison of some web frameworks and libs written in Rust.
 [2019-10-23][Active] https://github.com/servo/rust-mozjs - Rust bindings to SpiderMonkey, which is the code name for the first JavaScript engine, written by Brendan Eich at Netscape Communications, later released as open-source and currently maintained by the Mozilla Foundation.
+[2019-10-25][Active] https://github.com/kardeiz/reset-router - A fast RegexSet based router for use with async Hyper (0.12).
+[2019-10-25][Active] https://github.com/mit-pdos/noria - Noria is a new streaming data-flow system designed to act as a fast storage backend for read-heavy web applications based on this paper from OSDI'18.
+It acts like a database, but precomputes and caches relational query results so that reads are blazingly fast.
+Noria automatically keeps cached results up-to-date as the underlying data, stored in persistent base tables, change.
+Noria uses partially-stateful data-flow to reduce memory overhead, and supports dynamic, runtime data-flow and query change.
+[2019-10-25][Active] https://github.com/tailhook/vagga - Vagga is a fully-userspace container engine inspired by Vagrant and Docker, specialized for development environments.Runs containerized process as a child of current shell, no attach/detach hell;Images are automatically rebuilt and versioned;Fully userspace containers, no need for elevated privileges like for Docker;Running programs in linux containers (not a full virtualization like Vagrant);manage trees of processes (so you run your redis-python-nginx server with one command);Compatibility with Vagrant-LXC and Docker_. ref: https://vagga.readthedocs.org/
+[2019-10-25][Active] https://github.com/Keats/tera - A template engine for Rust based on Jinja2/Django https://tera.netlify.com/

 ### GUI/Game relatives
 [2019-10-19][Active] https://github.com/gfx-rs/gfx - A low-overhead Vulkan-like GPU API for Rust.